E4n presentation

 • Study social or lifestyle changes across generations and their influence on health

 We will collect genetic information on 3 generations in order to disentangle the influence of lifestyle, family environment and genetics on health.
-The E4N family cohort design is thus a unique setting to discover potentially novel susceptibility genes and explore gene-environment interactions.
+The E3N-Generations family cohort design is thus a unique setting to discover potentially novel susceptibility genes and explore gene-environment interactions.

 We also want to develop interactions between basic sciences, clinical research and public health approaches.

-How is the E4N study funded?
+How is the E3N-Generations study funded?

 Recruitment

-E4N - A unique family cohort study
+E3N-Generations - A unique family cohort study

-If you have any queries, please do not hesitate to contact us at contact@E4N.fr
+For any request, please contact us at contact@e3n-generations.fr